tasharen/ngui/Assets/NGUI/ReadMe.txt

 If you have a Standard Edition:

+1. In Unity, File -> New Scene
-1. Delete the NGUI folder while inside Unity.
+2. Delete the NGUI folder from the Project View.
-2. Import NGUI from the updated Unity Package.
+3. Import NGUI from the updated Unity Package.

 ---------------------------------------
  Support, documentation, and tutorials